Adult ADHD & Autism Evaluations

 There is typically no waiting time for the screening results.

-Your provider will discuss their findings and advise whether continuing with the diagnostic assessment (Option 2 or 3) is warranted.
+Your provider will discuss their findings and advise whether continuing with the diagnostic assessment (Option 2) is warranted.

 No diagnosis is provided.

-If you decide to move forward with a full evaluation, the screening fee may be applied toward the cost of Option 2 or Option 3.
+If you decide to move forward with a full evaluation, the screening fee will be applied toward the cost of Option 2

 Screenings CANNOT be submitted for insurance reimbursement.